StackExchange/Stacks/components/sidebar-widgets.md

     <h2 class="grid fl-jc-space-between fl-ai-center mb0 stacks-title">Navigation</h2>

     <p class="stacks-p _section" markdown="1">
-        A common use for sidebar widgets is as a navigation block or table of content, including a highlight of the page that the user is currently looking at.
+        A common use for sidebar widgets is as a navigation block or table of contents, including a highlight of the page that the user is currently looking at.
     </p>